Jesse Arreguín: Early life

-Berkeley City Councilmember
+Berkeley City Councilmember (2008-2016)

 From 2008 to 2016 Arreguín served two terms as a Berkeley City Council member representing City Council District 4.
 On the council Arreguín drafted and passed over 300 pieces of legislation.

 He helped increase the city's minimum wage to $15, co-wrote the Downtown Area Plan, passed the Affordable Housing Mitigation Fee used to build affordable housing, created police reform after Black Lives Matter demonstrations, and worked to save the historic Main Post Office.

-Mayor of Berkeley
+Mayor of Berkeley (2016-2024)

 Arreguín announced his candidacy for mayor of Berkeley in October 2015.
 He faced seven candidates for the open seat, and was endorsed by U.S. Senator Bernie Sanders of Vermont, the Sierra Club, and the Alameda Democratic Party.

 Arreguín won 51% of the vote after ranked-choice tabulation.
-At age 32 he became the second-youngest mayor in Berkeley's history.
-Prior to his swearing-in, Arreguín vowed as mayor-elect alongside City Council members that "Berkeley would remain a sanctuary city and continue to shield its undocumented residents from deportation."
-Arreguín was sworn in on December 1, 2016, and in his inaugural address said that "in light of the national election, Berkeley, now more than ever, needs to lead."
+At age 32, he became the second-youngest mayor in Berkeley's history.
+He was sworn in on December 1, 2016, and in his inaugural address said that "in light of the national election, Berkeley, now more than ever, needs to lead."

-In January 2017, following the release of Donald Trump's executive orders calling for the construction of a border wall, and enforcement of immigration law including the withholding of federal funds from sanctuary cities, Arreguín released a statement along with other progressive mayors in the region opposing the "hateful and harmful policies."
+Arreguín won 63% of the vote in the 2020 mayoral election, facing three other candidates.
+He resigned the mayoralty in November 2024 following his election to the California State Senate.

+Alt-right speakers and demonstrations

 When a talk by controversial "alt-right" commentator Milo Yiannopoulos was announced on the University of California, Berkeley campus in February 2017, Arreguín said, "Bigotry is unacceptable.
 Hate speech isn't welcome in our community."
-After violent protests caused UC Berkeley to cancel the talk, Arreguín said, "we as a city do not make a decision about inviting a speaker.
+After violent protests caused UC Berkeley to cancel the talk, Arreguín said, "We as a city do not make a decision about inviting a speaker.
 We do not make a decision to cancel a speaker.
 This was a decision of the university."

 In response to the same incident, Arreguín referred to Yiannopoulos as a "white nationalist," but later retracted this characterization, and instead described him as an "alt-rightist."
 Arreguín reportedly began receiving death threats from Yiannopoulos supporters across the country after his statements were covered by right-wing news website Breitbart News, Yiannopoulos's employer at the time.